 Work in Europe

-This article focuses on Europe and starts by telling you that working in Europe can be fun but finding a job there is not achieved in a single day.
-The European labor market contains some unexpected hurdles as national differences between the countries of Europe manifest themselves not only in different languages but also in different recruitment practices.
-To demonstrate the differences between countries this article tells you about job-hunting in France, Spain and Italy.
-But, if these countries are not the countries of your choice, do not fear, the answer is near.
-Just keep reading and you can pave your own road on your way to a job abroad.
+The European labor market contains some unexpected hurdles, as national differences between the countries of Europe manifest themselves not only in different languages but also in different recruitment practices.
+To demonstrate the differences between countries this article will focus on job-hunting in France, Spain and Italy.

 Applications across Europe